 Open containing folder will open the folder where the downloaded program is.

 Report that this program is unsafe will open a Microsoft webpage for reporting phishing websites and unsafe downloads.
-Use this option only if your anti-virus or anti-malware program detects the download as virus or malware.
+Use this option only if your anti-virus or anti-malware program labels the download as a virus or malware.

 Rerun security checks on this program will check for viruses and malware using Internet Explorer's SmartScreen Filter.
-This will not launch your anti-virus or anti-malware program!
+This will not launch your security software!

 Right-click options for documents are the same, but the word "program" is replaced with "file", so changed entries become Delete File, Report that this file is unsafe and Rerun security checks on this file.

-On the bottom of View Downloads window there is an additional link and two buttons.
+On the bottom of the View Downloads window, there is an additional link and two buttons.

-Options link allows you to change Windows' default location for downloaded files and documents.
-Normally, all files and documents are saved to Downloads folder in your user profile folder.
-Click Browse... to select a different folder for downloads.
+The Options link allows you to change Windows' default location for downloaded files and documents.
+Normally, all files and documents are saved to the Downloads folder in your user profile folder.
+Click Browse to select a different folder for downloads.

-Clearing the Notify me when my downloads are complete check box will disable Notification Bar for completed downloads.
-This suits for those users who don't like Internet Explorer window activating each time a download is complete.
-You can still manage downloads using Download Manager after clearing the check box.
+Clearing the Notify me when my downloads are complete checkbox will disable the Notification Bar for completed downloads.
+This suits for those users who don't like the Internet Explorer window activating each time a download is complete.
+You can still manage downloads using Download Manager after clearing the checkbox.

 Clear list clears all download entries on the list (download history).

 Pinned Sites allows using special features such as notifications, quick links, unread e-mail count, etc for sites that support pinning.
-Please be aware that you can pin any site, but not all sites offer additional features.
+Please be aware that while you can pin any site, not all of them offer additional features.

-There is also a Go to pinned sites command in Tools menu of Internet Explorer 11.
+There is also a Go to pinned sites command in the Tools menu (press Alt key once to reveal menus) of Internet Explorer 11.
 This opens iegallery.com with a list of sites that provide good user experience with site pinning.

-To pin a site to Windows Taskbar, move mouse pointer onto site's icon (aka Favicon) in Address Bar.
-You will see a tip with text "Drag to taskbar to pin site".
+To pin a site to Windows Taskbar, move the mouse pointer onto the site's icon (aka Favicon) in Address Bar.
+You will see a tip with the text "Drag to taskbar to pin site".

-Now click and hold mouse button (the left one) and drag the icon to Windows Taskbar.
-Then release the mouse button.
+Now click and hold the mouse button (the left one) and drag the icon to Windows Taskbar.
+Touchscreen owners can just touch and hold their finger on the icon and then drag it.
+Then release the mouse button or lift your finger.

-The site will then lauch automatically in a new Internet Explorer window.
-Note how Back and Forward buttons change color.
+The site will then launch automatically in a new Internet Explorer window.
+Note how the Back and Forward buttons change color.

 You can now find the site's button on Taskbar whether it is open or not.

-If you right-click site icon on Windows Taskbar, you will see different actions provided by the site.
+If you right-click or touch and hold the site icon on Windows Taskbar, you will see different actions provided by the site.

 To remove a pinned site from Taskbar, right-click its icon and select Unpin this program from taskbar.

-To pin a site to Start screen, click Tools button (or use keyboard shortcut Alt+X) and select Add site to Apps.
+To pin a site to the Start screen (Windows 8.1) or Start menu (Windows 10), click the Tools button (or use keyboard shortcut Alt+X) and select Add site to Apps.

 Add site to Apps window appears.
 Click Add.

-Internet Explorer 11 will relaunch after this and Back and Forward buttons will take colors from the site.
+Internet Explorer 11 will relaunch after this and Back and Forward buttons will use the main colors from the site.

-If you right-click site icon on Windows Taskbar, you will see actions provided by the site.
+If you right-click the site icon on Windows Taskbar, you will see actions provided by the site.

 To add the site to Taskbar permanently, click Pin this program to taskbar.

-To open a pinned site next time, open Start screen and click the All apps button (the ring with arrow pointing down).
+To open a pinned site next time, open the Start screen or Start menu and click the All apps button (in Windows 8.1, it is the circle with an arrow pointing down).